 The reviewing process is divided into two rounds.
-In the first round, every submission is read by two to three Notes Committee members.
+In the first round, every submission is read by two Notes Committee members.
 Submissions meriting further review are then promoted to a full-committee read, at which time the Committee also solicits comments from faculty with relevant expertise.
 Each Notes Committee member reads all promoted papers and any faculty-reviewer comments, and the Committee meets to discuss which submissions should be published.
-Those deliberations aim for consensus; decisions to accept or reject a submission are almost always unanimous.